cooldracula/zcash-stack/docs/class-1-sync.md

 But computers are everywhere!
 You might even have an extra one or two (or, if you're anything like us, three) in your house.
 It can be fun to host useful things on computers in your house.
 Many people do this, even using multiple computers.
 It's called a "home lab!"

 > [!TIP]
 > If you're very excited by the idea of building a home lab, we recommend you have a look at [Proxmox](https://www.proxmox.com/).
 Using the Proxmox Virtual Environment, you can network multiple physical machines in your home together to create a virtualization platform similar to Amazon AWS's EC2 or Google GCP's GCE offering, complete with programmatic API access.
-In other words, Proxmox VE is a self-hostable, open source Infrastruture-as-a-Service platform that you can use to pool your physical machine's hardware capabilities and "rent" it back out to yourself very much like how Amazon and Google rents such resources back to you.
+In other words, Proxmox VE is a self-hostable, open source Infrastructure-as-a-Service platform that you can use to pool your physical machine's hardware capabilities and "rent" it back out to yourself very much like how Amazon and Google rents such resources back to you.

 There are downsides to hosting something at home, however:
 1. The computer needs to be online all of the time, never rebooting, which means that ideally it is also on a battery backup, called an uninterruptible power supply (or UPS for short).